cksoftwaretech/wangfuk/EVIDENCE.md

 ---

-### 🆔 [E-ADMIN-2021-03-06-01] The "3-Month" Loop: How the MC Renewed the Management Contract 7 Times to Bypass Owners
+### 🆔 [E-ADMIN-2021-03-06-01] The "3-Month" Loop: How the MC Renewed the Management Contract 21 months Without Owners' Approval

 **🚨 Significance:**